CodeNeha2478/Business_Insights_360/README.md

 ## Executive View

 **Objective:**
-1. Provide C-level executives with a quick strategic overview of **revenue, profit, market share, and key operational metrics** across regions and channels.
+1. To provide C-level executives with a quick strategic overview of **revenue, profit, market share, and key operational metrics** across regions and channels.
-2. Enable data-driven decision-making by highlighting underperforming areas, stock risks, and growth opportunities without overwhelming detail.
+2. To enable data-driven decision-making by highlighting underperforming areas, stock risks, and growth opportunities without overwhelming detail.

 **Key Achievements:**
 - Identified top-performing sales channels and regions, with North America and India contributing ~52.7% of total revenue.